Only have a few days to spend in Sarajevo? Then this guide will show you how to see all the best sights over a weekend

 Sarajevo is a charming city with a vibrant history.
 The capital of Bosnia and Herzegovina is known worldwide for many different events, including both positive, the 1984 Winter Olympics and negative, Franz Ferdinand’s assassination that started World War I.

 But in the end, it doesn’t matter why you’ve heard of the city or why you’re visiting.
 The only thing that matters is how to have a good time, and that’s exactly what we’ll be talking about here.

-From trying delicious local dishes to learning about the city’s rich history, here’s exactly how to spend an amazing weekend in Sarajevo!
+From trying delicious local dishes to learning about the city’s rich history, here’s exactly how to spend a fantastic weekend in Sarajevo!

 Explore The Old Town

 It is also known as Baščaršija or simply Čaršija by the locals, and it is located right in the heart of the city. Čaršija is characterized by cobblestone streets, restaurants that serve traditional foods, hookah bars, and souvenir shops.

-In order to get to the old town, you have to walk through the city center first.
+To get to the old town, you have to walk through the city center first.
 And there you will find one of the best-known monuments in the city, the Eternal Flame.
-The most iconic Sarajevo monument was built right after World War II, and it’s actually a monument to victims killed during that war.
+The most iconic Sarajevo monument was built right after World War II, and it’s a monument to victims killed during that war.
 The Eternal Flame actually runs on gas, which is why it’s always burning, no matter how cold or wet it is outside.

 From there, just head straight through Ferhadija street, and you will reach Čaršija in no time.
-When you notice that local souvenir shops replace the urban clothing stores, and traditional patisseries and cafes replace the fancy restaurants and pubs, you’ve officially entered the old town.
+You’ve officially entered the old town when you notice that local souvenir shops replace the urban clothing stores, and traditional patisseries and cafes replace the fancy restaurants and pubs.